SoftMatterPhysicsLeeds/smp-lab-documentation/docs/folium-rubbing.md

 i.
 Adjust the sample stage height to vary the rubbing strength. ’14.20’ on the micrometer scale provided uniform planar alignment for a PVA alignment layer on microscope glass (1.05mm thick).
 Higher values -> larger roller-substrate separation -> lighter rubbing e.g. ’13.00’ will provide harder rubbing than ’14.00’.<br>

----
-**NOTE**
+!!! info

     This suggested height may not be perfect in all cases, but provides a good starting point.
 Adjust accordingly for different substrate thicknesses e.g. melinex/ITO glass etc.

----

 j.
 Use the knob on the control box to adjust the roller speed.
 Anywhere between 500 – 1000rpm should be sufficient for typical cases, but if higher rubbing strengths are required, the roller speed can be safely increased to 2000rpm.<br>
 k.
 Check your substrate is positioned as you would like, then press ‘RUB’ on the roller speed screen to commence rubbing.
 The stage will translate beneath the roller and the ‘Rubbing Complete’ screen will be displayed once it has finished.<br>
 l.
 Open the access door, turn off the vacuum using the red vacuum chuck valve and carefully remove your sample. <br>

----
-**NOTE**
+!!! info

     Don’t forget to make a note of the rubbing direction you have just applied, this can be done by carefully drawing a line/arrow on the underside of your substrate (can be done prior to rubbing).

----
 <figure markdown>
 ![stage height](static/folium/stage_height.png)
 </figure markdown>

----
-**NOTE**
+!!! info

     If you want to carry out more rubbing, return to step 2d and repeat the process as many times as required.

----

 4. System Shutdown
 ------------------